| Could An Aspirin A Day Help Keep Prostate Cancer Away?ROCHESTER, MINN. -- A Mayo Clinic study suggests

 600,000 — have mercury in their blood at levels higher than the E.P.A.'s

+safe level, putting their children at risk of harm.
 Scientists are still assessing the impact of mercury on fetuses.
 Some

 studies done in other countries have found that mothers who ate fish with